Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 • Discount Code: DOC0200000

-• Description: Document discount by percent
+• Description: Automatic document discount by customer price class

 • Discount Type: Document